 As we arrived late in the evening, we went straight to check in at the Kunming Hotel on Dongfeng East Road, Panglong District.
 Kunming Hotel is a 3.5-star hotel that is strategically located, about 10 minutes of walking to the city centre.
 Since we were free on the first night, Gaya Travel decided to take a peek at Kunming’s city nightlife.

 The roads were packed with cars and motorcycles, people walked from all directions, colourful neon lights illuminate the night, Christmas sales everywhere and buskers performing.
 International designers’ boutiques can be seen on almost every street.
 We also stumbled into street sellers selling socks, shawls, street food and more at reasonable prices.

-Gaya Travel assures that walking in Kunming, especially at night, is absolutely safe.
+We assure that walking in Kunming, especially at night, is absolutely safe.
 However, since some motorcyclists tend to use the pedestrian way to avoid heavy traffic on the main road, do be extra careful when walking.
 Other than that, travellers are sure to enjoy walking through the crowd and be mesmerised with Kunming’s nightlife.